Competitive Grants Application Process

 Four key phases in the application process:

-STEP 2 — Register your organization in the Federal government's System for Award Management (SAM).
-A DUNS number is needed for SAM registration.
+STEP 1 — Register your organization in the Federal government's System for Award Management (SAM).
+You will be assigned a Unique Entity Identifier (UEI), or the Entity ID as part of the SAM.gov registration process.
 After registering, send SAM 1) a notarized letter, and 2) An Employer Identification Number (EIN)/Tax Identification Number (TIN).

 PHASE 2 – Typical time frame: 1 Month